vipstar-dev/HTMLCOIN/README.md

 * Sending/Receiving VIPSTARCOIN
 * Sending/Receiving VRC20 tokens on the VIPSTARCOIN network
+* The implementation "Native SegWit" on the VIPSTARCOIN network
 * Staking and creating blocks for the VIPSTARCOIN network
 * Creating and interacting with smart contracts
 * Running a full node for distributing the blockchain to other users